tecunningham/tecunningham.github.io/_drafts/two-systems.md

 ## IMPROVING YOUR JUDGMENT

+**Othering the familiar.**

+Novalis: "Make the familiar strange, and the strange familiar."

 **Reframe the question.** When you're considering a question.

 Tetlock (2015) asked the following questions to two separate groups of people: